alperc84/Godot-GDNative-HelloWorld/README.md

 Compile godot_cpp
   * Go to godot_cpp > src
     * Execute the following command: ```scons generate_bindings="yes" p=linux```
       * Note: generate_bindings="yes" is used so that it will generate all the necesarry hpp files.
-It should generate a .a file on bin folder
+It should generate a libgodot-cpp.xxx.xxx.a file on bin folder.
+This file will be used later when we are making a .so file

 Go to project folder